 He developed certain pre-fabricated concrete parts which were used in Millard House.
 Frank Lloyd Wright recognized it as the earliest ‘Usonian’ house, La Miniatura is also the first residence to utilize Wright’s highly inventive “Textile Block Building System”.

 The Millard House is internationally recognized as one of the world’s most important works of architecture.

 Interior Pictures of the Millard House

 Wright contributed new ideas on town-planning in the title Broadacre City.
 Broadacre City was an urban or suburban development concept proposed by Frank Lloyd Wright late in his life.
 He presented the idea in his book The Disappearing City in 1932.
 Broadacre City was the antithesis of a city and the apotheosis of the newly born suburbia, shaped through Wright’s particular vision.This was a model for a community of car-driving families.
-For the families who are in need of legal help regarding car accident cases, look for Sloan firm website to see their Truck accident injury lawyers in Texas area.

 One of his most intelligent works is the house “FallingWater” where he has demonstrated an excellent example of Organic Architecture.

 He designed the S. C Johnson Wax Building, Wisconsin.He used exposed Brick walls for the external facades of the building.
 The most important aspect of the design of this building is the construction of “Dendriform Columns”.